-- A. a one-to-one relationship
+- A. One-to-one relationship

-- B. a one-to-many relationship
+- B. One-to-many relationship

-- C. a many-to-one relationship
+- C. Many-to-one relationship

-- D. a many-to-many relationship
+- D. Many-to-many relationship

 - 23. How do an entity, an associative entity, and an attributive entity differ?

 An entity represents a person, place, or thing.
 An associative entity can only join two fundamental entities.
 An attributive entity is used to represent an attribute of an entity, often a repeating group, and cannot exist without being linked to a fundamental entity.